Cloudslab/iGateLink/README.md

     provides an API for managing them.
  * `Data`: not a proper component but is the base class that every data inside this library must extend.
-It is characterized by an `id` and a `request_id`, the former must be unique between data of the same `Store`, the latter is useful for tracking data belonging to the same request.
+It is characterized by an `id` and a `request_id`: the former must be unique between data of the same `Store`; the latter is useful for tracking data belonging to the same request.
  * `Store`: stores `Data` elements and provides two operations:
     `retrieve` for retrieving previously stored data and